How to identify weeds (invasive plants)

 Identifying weeds from specimens

 If you cannot identify the plant using online tools or invasive plant identification publications, you can take a sample to your regional Weed Spotter coordinator or send a sample to the Queensland Herbarium for analysis.
 Their website provides information on collecting and preparing weed specimens for identification.

-Alternatively, you can submit a photo of the plant using Biosecurity Queensland's identify pest plants form.
+Alternatively, you can submit a photo of the plant using Biosecurity Queensland's identify invasive plants form.